chfm/chfm.github.io/content/arc-anecdotes.md

 These are short stories that illustrate racist OR anti-racist actions.
 They should ideally be no longer than 100 words, but this is not an ironclad rule.
 We invite/encourage Friends to contribute from their own experience.
 Please send to lbassinger@gmail.com.
 Contributions will be vetted by the ARC before being placed in the CHFM e-news.
 Please indicate whether we should print your name or “Anonymous.”

+## Valerie

+Decades ago, a co-worker and I went out for lunch.

+Valerie’s first child was due in a few weeks, the first grandchild in the family.
+A benign parent/in-law rivalry had manifested in a steady stream of baby gifts and babysitting offers.
+After she’d reduced me to helpless, eye-wiping giggles with her mother-in-law impression, we waited in line to pay.
+The cashier gave us our change.
+On the short ride back to the office, Valerie was uncharacteristically silent.
+Back at our desks, I looked at her and saw a single tear glittering in the corner of her eye.
+“Valerie, what’s wrong?”
+I asked.

+She turned away from me, silently.
+When she finally spoke, it was in a taut voice I’d never heard.
+“That cashier—she didn’t touch my hand.”

+“Didn’t touch your hand?”
+I echoed.

+She swiveled back to me.
+A second tear had joined the first and, viciously, she wiped it away.
+“She put the change in your hand—she touched you.
+But she just dropped the money in my hand.
+She didn’t want to touch me.”

+I hadn’t noticed.

+I grabbed my phone, dialing from the receipt.
+The cashier answered.
+“My friend and I were in your restaurant about fifteen minutes ago,” I told her.
+“I’m White and she’s Black.
+When you gave us our change, why did you place it in my hand and only drop it in hers?”

+The woman’s voice was indignant.
+“I didn’t do that!
+I would never do that,” she exclaimed.
+But…she had.

+I can only try to imagine how conflicted Valerie felt about the world her baby would come into.
+In the past half hour, we had both shed tears.
+Mine, countless and borne of helpless laughter, and hers—only two—of centuries-old pain.

+Anonymous

 ## COVID Observation

 When I had my second Covid shot, there were about two dozen people waiting, one was of color.
 When I was in recovery, there was again only one POC present, having come in after me.